stolostron/rhacm-docs/manage_cluster/create_bare.md

 ## Prerequisites
 {: #prereq}

-You must have the following prerequisites before creating a cluster in a bare metal environment:
+You need the following prerequisites before creating a cluster in a bare metal environment:

 * A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster

 * Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster in the bare metal environment

-* Bare metal cloud connection.
-See [Creating a cloud connection for a bare metal environment](cloud_conn_bare.md) for more information.
+* Bare metal cloud connection; see [Creating a cloud connection for a bare metal environment](cloud_conn_bare.md) for more information

-* Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address.
+* Login credentials for your bare metal environment, which include user name, password, and Baseboard Management Controller Address

-* A Red Hat OpenShift image pull secret.
-See [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html).
+* A Red Hat OpenShift image pull secret; see [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html)

 ## Creating your cluster with the Red Hat Advanced Cluster Management for Kubernetes console
 {: #create_gui}